transientlunatic/heron/README.rst

 .. image:: https://zenodo.org/badge/51749075.svg
    :target: https://zenodo.org/badge/latestdoi/51749075

-The ``heron`` package is a python library for using Gaussian Process Regression (GPR) to emulate functions which are expensive to
+The ``heron`` package is a python library for using Gaussian Process Regression (GPR) to emulate functions which are expensive to evaluate.

 It was originally built for producing a surrogate model for numerical relativity waveforms from binary black hole coalesences, but the code